What you’ll need

 recipe.
 You do not need access to the Esper repository to deploy it.What this integration does

-The Worker first verifies any Esper challenge proof return parameter.
-For normal requests, it captures Cloudflare request context, sends one synchronous runtime decision request to Esper, and then immediately applies the returnedallow,
+The Worker can verify Esper challenge proofs at the edge as a latency optimization.
+For normal requests, it captures Cloudflare request context, sends one synchronous runtime decision request to Esper, and then immediately applies the returnedallow, challenge, or block action before forwarding

 Canonical Worker flow: